 When Is the Best Time

 It’s a unique experience to see surfers among these massive waves.
 It’s one of the most difficult places to predict the conditions.
 The annual surf event with the best surfers from all over the world takes part between mid-October to late February.
 If “Giant Waves” are predicted, and the surfers arrive at Praia do Norte it’s an exciting spectacle to watch the surfers getting towed with the jet ski into the next monster wave.
+The exact date for the surf contest is published just two days in advance.

 The tuned jet skis have 300 hp for this kind of sport "Tow Surfing".
 These waves are so powerful and fast that paddling is impossible.
 To figure out how to increase the chance to catch a day where surfers riding those massive waves continue reading for details.
 You’d like to know the real story about the world record in January 2018 and the 100 million times clicked video?
-Continue reading in our description.

 When Do These Waves Occur?